BitcoinCash1/Bitcoin-Cash-Node/doc/test-networks.md

 This is the historical testnet in Bitcoin Cash, maintained as a fork from BTC's testnet3 since 2017.
-It has grown substantially in size (2020/Oct/15: 44GB), in part due to scaling tests that deposited a number of 32MB blocks, and due to the resulting time to sync a test node from scratch, has become inconvenient for quick tests.
+It has grown substantially in size (2023/Dec/11: 45GB), in part due to scaling tests that deposited a number of 32MB blocks, and due to the resulting time to sync a test node from scratch, has become inconvenient for quick tests.

 The historical role is as a test network where application builders can test their apps against the currently deployed consensus rules (as much as possible) and at minimal expense without disrupting the main network.

+After the upgrade to Adaptive Blocksize Limit Algorithm for Bitcoin Cash in May 2024, the maximum blocksize of this network will remain capped to 32MB.

 Testnet4
 --------